Working When You Have A Child With A Disability

 Yes, I know.
 The lack of support is why many parents leave the workforce to begin with.

 But, it’s out there.
 It can be difficult to trust someone with your child.
 Think outside the box.
 Can you find someone to help while you’re working from home?

 Look into respite and IHSS programs in your state.
 Even if you do find resources to assist, it can be very difficult to find someone.
 This is especially true if you’re a single parent.

 You’re not a bad parent because you are invested in yourself as well and invested in living your best life.
 It is the only one you’ve got.

 You can be a great parent AND have a career.

-I cringe when I hear thhings like “I chose my family over work.” or “I want to be there for my child.”
+I cringe when I hear things like “I chose my family over work.” or “I want to be there for my child.”
 I’ve been in all of the scenarios.
-I’ve been a stay-at-home parent, worked at a full-time job when they were little, I’ve worked full time, I’ve owned my own business.
-I can tell you with 100% certainly that I am happiest doing what I do now, which is to own my own business.
+I’ve been a stay-at-home parent, worked at a full-time job when they were little, I’ve worked full time, and I’ve owned my own business.
+I can tell you with 100% certainty that I am happiest doing what I do now, which is to own my own business.
 That’s because I am doing something that I am passionate about while having the flexibility that I need.